Statements of Support and Solidarity from the 32nd International Triennial Congress

 - WILPF ITALY:

-Concerning issues of governmental (City of Rome) legal actions against an important and historic women’s building and participating and supporting organisations involving violations of human rights, women’s rights to health, civil rights and legal services, as stated in this summary of the submitted request:
+Concerning issues of governmental (City of Rome) legal actions against an important and historic Women’s Building and participating and supporting organisations involving violations of human rights, women’s rights to health, civil rights and legal services, as stated in this summary of the submitted request:

-The City of Rome is nullifying the 1995 agreement, approved by the Mayor of Rome with the Casa Internazionale della Donna de Roma, to continued use of a historic structure as a women’s building and the participating and supporting organisations involved in activities therein.
+The City of Rome is nullifying the 1995 agreement, approved by the Mayor of Rome with the Casa Internazionale della Donna de Roma, to continued use of an historic structure as a Women’s Building and the participating and supporting organisations involved in activities therein.
 Thousands of women have rallied in favour of the building and its cause and against the city’s announcement of the nullification.
 We are being asked to support the continued use of this building as a place “of female citizenship.”
 The building has been used continuously for these purposes since that time and we are being asked to join in solidarity with the women of Rome who are passionate in their activism around the need for this support, cultural centre, icon and its services, and are taking all actions available to them to ensure that it will be able to continue to serve their needs going forward.